-The Southside Planning District Commission (SPDC) was chartered September 15, 1969 and became the seventh organized Planning District of the Commonwealth.
-It is a public body, created by the Virginia General Assembly, with a focus on intergovernmental cooperation to better serve citizens.
+The Southside Planning District Commission (SPDC) was chartered September 15, 1969 and became the seventh organized of Planning District Commonwealth.
+It is a public body, created by the Virginia General Assembly, with а focus intergovernmental cooperation to better serve citizens.
 The SPDC was also designated as an Economic Development District by the U.S. Department of Commerce - Economic Development Administration (EDA).
 The District is comprised of three counties (Brunswick, Halifax, and Mecklenburg) and twelve towns.
 The SPDC has been a leader in cohesive regional efforts regarding economic development, infrastructure improvements, land use and transportation planning, hazard mitigation, water resources, housing availability, and community development.